COVID-19 FAQs and tips for businesses - Helmsman

 - Disinfection using EPA-approved disinfectants against COVID-19 can also help reduce the risk.
 Frequent disinfection of surfaces and objects touched by multiple people is important, as is following product instructions on how long the disinfectant should remain on the surface.

 - When EPA-approved disinfectants are not available, alternative disinfectants can be used (for example, 1/3 cup of bleach added to 1 gallon of water, or 70% alcohol solutions).
-Do not mix bleach or other cleaning and disinfection products together.
-This can cause fumes that may be very dangerous to breathe in.
+Do not mix chlorine bleach or other cleaning and disinfection products which may contain ammonia together.
+This chemical mixture can create toxic gases called chloramines that are very dangerous to inhale.
 Bleach solutions will be effective for disinfection up to 24 hours.
 Keep all disinfectants out of the reach of children.
 Read EPA’s infographic on how to use these disinfectant products safely and effectively.

-Find additional information at CDC’s website on Cleaning and Disinfecting Your Facility and reopening guidance for cleaning and disinfecting in the Reopening Decision Tool.
-Continue to check the CDC website for more detailed reopening guidance as it is published.
+Find additional information at CDC’s website on Cleaning and Disinfecting Your Facility and guidance for cleaning and disinfecting in the Reopening Decision Tool Continue to check the CDC website for more detailed reopening guidance as it is published.

 If temperature monitoring is implemented, employers must protect the employee conducting the temperature screening.
 The most protective methods incorporate physical barriers to eliminate or minimize the screener’s exposures due to close contact with a person who may have symptoms during screening and personal protective equipment such as a gown, gloves, face shield, handwashing and sanitizers.
 The CDC offers several considerations for personal protection of screeners under the heading “Reducing the spread of COVID-19 in the workplace.”